mndctrlwpn/asciiSpirals/README.md

 profit!!!

 Known issues:
 -For specific animations, some terminal applications stutter while clearing the screen for the next animation frame.
 Namely spiral4-6 and milky.
-Includes default Windows 11 powershell and and xfce4-terminal.
+Includes default Windows 11 powershell and xfce4-terminal.
 Works flawlessly on kitty.

 TODO:
 -refine animations, fill screen, etc